 Please note that our hours have changed.
-Public visitation hours for both the Berks History Center’s Henry Janssen Library and the museum will be Wednesday through Saturday from 9 AM to 3 PM, and appointments will be required.
+Public visitation hours for both the museum and library will be Wednesday through Saturday from 9 AM to 3 PM, and appointments will be required.
 No walk-ins will be permitted, though it may be possible to get a same-day appointment.
 Please call 610-375-4375 ext.
 115 to schedule a visit.

 Before you visit the Berks History Center’s museum or Henry Janssen Library, please review our Health & Safety Protocols for Visitors.